-Eczema is a Greek word to boil or bubble over.
+Eczema is a Greek word meaning to boil or bubble over.

 Which sounds about right, because it is a very painful condition.